Discoid eczema: Introduction

 Symptoms of discoid eczema can vary greatly in intensity, frequency, and duration among individuals.
 Symptoms include itching and the development of one or more coin-shaped skin spots, patches, or lesions.
 These abnormal areas of skin generally appear on the arms and legs, but may spread to the trunk of the body as well.

-The lesions of discoid eczema can appear scaly ...more symptoms »
+The lesions of discoid eczema can appear scaly and can ooze ...more symptoms »

 Discoid eczema: Treatments

 Discoid eczema is a chronic condition that is not curable.
 However, with a well integrated, medically monitored plan of care, symptoms can be effectively controlled, and people with discoid eczema can lead active, comfortable lives.
-A good treatment plan is individualized to a person's medical history, severity of discoid eczema, specific triggers, and other factors.
+A good treatment plan is individualized to a person's medical history, severity of discoid eczema, specific triggers, and ...more treatments »

 Discoid eczema: Misdiagnosis